drstearns/tutorials/src/jsfunctional/index.md

 	.map(pluckName);
 ```

-Because we ran each element of the filtered, sorted, and slices array through the `pluckName()` function, the `top10FemaleNames` variable will be set to an _array of strings_ containing just the top 10 female baby names.
+Because we ran each element of the filtered, sorted, and sliced array through the `pluckName()` function, the `top10FemaleNames` variable will be set to an _array of strings_ containing just the top 10 female baby names.
 We transformed entire objects into just strings using the `pluckName()` function.
 If you print `top10FemaleNames` to the console, you'll get this:

 ```json
 ["Emma", "Olivia", "Ava", "Sophia", "Isabella", "Mia", "Charlotte", "Abigail", "Emily", "Harper"]